Debbie Schlussel

 Debbie Schlussel (born April 9, 1969) is an American attorney, author, political commentator, movie critic, TV host, and blogger.
 She writes movie reviews and commentary focusing on pop culture, politics, Islamic terrorism, American Muslims, illegal immigration, news, and sports.

-Early life, education, and political career

-Schlussel was born in Detroit, Michigan, to a family of Polish Jewish descent.
-She received a BA from the University of Michigan and later earned a JD and MBA from the University of Wisconsin–Madison.
-Schlussel graduated from Southfield High School in 1986.
-In 1990, Schlussel ran for the Republican nomination for the 4th District (Oakland County) of the Michigan House of Representatives.
-She was defeated by Barbara Dobb by a single vote from around 8500 cast.

-Schlussel claimed voter fraud led to her defeat, making allegations of impropriety against the family of her opponent and the judge who ruled on the issue.
-The judge previously represented her opponent in a criminal matter.
-In 1998, she lost in the same district (now renamed the 39th) against Marc Shulman.

 Professional life and views

 Schlussel is a member of the Detroit Film Critics Society, who reviews films for both radio and her website.

 The New York Times described her in 2010 as, "a kind of all-purpose film critic, political commentator and Web opinion spinner."
 She was a talk show host at radio station WXYT-FM, then known as WKRK, in Detroit from 2002 to 2003.